TerriaJS/terriajs/doc/deploying/deploying-terriamap.md

 The server will start on port 3001.
 You can specify a different port by adding ` --port 1234` to the end of [the `args` configuration string](https://github.com/TerriaJS/TerriaMap/blob/f3c0b5e2a6ecd264b975beb155f9db84acca48df/ecosystem-production.config.js#L16) in `ecosystem-production.config.js`.

-It is usually a good idea to run another web server, such as [nginx](https://nginx.org/en/) or [Varnish](https://varnish-cache.org/) on port 80 and then reverse-proxy to the Node.js server, rather than running terriajs-server on port 80 directly.
-You will find a varnish VCL file with the TerriaMap source code in the [deploy/varnish directory](https://github.com/TerriaJS/TerriaMap/tree/master/deploy/varnish).
-In addition to acting as a reverse proxy for the Node.js server, the supplied Varnish configuration also caches requests to proxied map data in order to improve performance.
+It is usually a good idea to run another web server, such as [nginx](https://nginx.org/en/) on port 80 and then reverse-proxy to the Node.js server, rather than running terriajs-server on port 80 directly.
+NGINX is available as a package on Ubuntu via `sudo apt-get install -y nginx`.
+Using a separate web server such as such as [nginx](https://nginx.org/en/) will enable more security features, allow you to server TerriaMap over HTTPS, and allow caching if you intend to [setup Geoserver](https://docs.terria.io/guide/deploying/setting-up-geoserver/) or other backend services.

 ### Using any web server